Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization

 In contrast to linear maximum likelihood estimation~\cite{Myung03TutorialMaximumLikelihood}, where a single parameter is estimated using multiple data instances, tensor maximum likelihood estimation fits a single parameter in an approximate low-rank model to a single data instance.
-Within this context, low-rank structure means that multiple instances in the data are linked via the low-rank structure to a single model parameter, a sort of multilinear maximum likelihood estimation.
+Within the tensor context, low-rank structure means that multiple instances in the data are linked to a single model parameter, a type of multilinear maximum likelihood estimation.
 This distinction is not made anywhere else in the literature, to the best of our knowledge.
-One additional clarification is that we estimate the Poisson parameters that most likely generate the data by minimizing \cref{eq:hybrid:nll}, rather than the Poisson parameters used to sample the data.